Divi vs Astra: Which is the Best Multipurpose WordPress Theme?

 Astra Page Builder Addons

-As mentioned in the pricing section, if you choose one of the top two Astra licenses instead of the entry-level option, you get access to more prebuilt content in the form of the Agency Starter Sites.
+As mentioned in the pricing section, if you choose one of the top two Astra licenses instead of the entry-level option, you get access to more prebuilt content in the form of the Premium Starter Templates.

-As these templates include modules from the Ultimate Addons for Beaver Builder and Ultimate Addons for Elementor extensions, you get access to these premium packs as well, enabling you to fully customize the Agency Starter Sites templates.
+As these templates include modules from the Ultimate Addons for Beaver Builder and Ultimate Addons for Elementor extensions, you get access to these premium packs as well, enabling you to fully customize the starter templates.
 You can also use the modules and add-ons from these packs for Beaver Builder and Elementor to create additional advanced page designs of your own.

 We’ve reviewed Beaver Builder and Elementor, and they’re up there with the best page builders for WordPress.
 Because of this, you should be able to create a unique website with Astra or heavily customize the prebuilt content, depending on your requirements.